MessageBird Alternatives: A No-Code WhatsApp Alternative to MessageBird and Bird Competitors

 New bulk campaign

 From $29/moShort answer: MessageBird, now called Bird, is a powerful all-in-one platform that ties WhatsApp together with SMS, email, marketing automation, payments, an AI layer, and a programmable API.
 It is built for large companies with developers, and it bills by usage with a per-message platform markup on top of Meta's WhatsApp fees, contact bundles, and custom enterprise contracts.
-If WhatsApp bulk sending is the job, a focused tool like WaBulkSend is usually the better MessageBird alternative: you import a list, pick an approved template, and broadcast on the same official WhatsApp Business API, flat from $29 a month, with no platform markup, no bundle, and no contract.
+If WhatsApp bulk sending is the job, a narrower tool is usually the better MessageBird alternative.
+WaBulkSend is being built for exactly that shape of work on the same official WhatsApp Business API, on flat plans starting at $29 a month, with no platform markup, no contact bundle and no contract.

 MessageBird was, for years, a clean cloud communications API: send an SMS, send a WhatsApp message, verify a phone number.
 In 2023 it rebranded to Bird and changed direction.
 Bird is now an all-in-one CRM and engagement platform that spans WhatsApp, SMS, email, marketing automation, a customer data layer, payments, AI agents, and the same developer API underneath.
 For a large enterprise that wants one vendor for every channel and has engineers to wire it together, that breadth is the selling point.

 The friction shows up when your need is narrower.
 Bird's pricing is usage-based and layered.
-On WhatsApp it adds a per-message platform fee, commonly around $0.005 per message, on top of Meta's own per-message charges, and its plans lean toward contact bundles that start in the tens of thousands of contacts and custom enterprise agreements.
+On WhatsApp it adds its own processing fee on top of Meta's per-message charges: bird.com/pricing/whatsapp publishes a tiered rate of $0.0050 per 1,000 messages in the main volume band, so the platform fee itself is small and the real cost is dominated by Meta's passthrough, currently $0.025 per marketing message to the US.
+Its plans lean toward contact bundles that start in the tens of thousands of contacts and custom enterprise agreements.
 Independent deal data puts a typical annual Bird contract well into five figures.
 None of that is unreasonable for a global brand running millions of messages across many channels.
-For a marketer who just wants to broadcast a promotion to a WhatsApp list this week, it is a lot of platform, a lot of setup, and a markup on every message you send.
+For a marketer who just wants to broadcast a promotion to a WhatsApp list this week, it is a lot of platform and a lot of setup for one channel, with a processing fee layered on top of Meta's own.

 WaBulkSend takes the narrow path on purpose.
 WhatsApp is the whole product, not one node in a CRM.
 It runs on the same official WhatsApp Business API, so deliverability, template approval, and compliance are identical to any compliant sender, but everything is built for one job: sending WhatsApp at scale.
 You upload contacts from a CSV or Excel file, build and submit templates for approval, personalize each message with the customer name, broadcast to a segmented list, automate follow-ups, and watch delivered, read, and replied update in real time.
 Pricing is flat and starts at $29 a month, with no per-message platform markup beyond Meta's pass-through fees, no contact bundle, and no annual contract.